 How Long Will It Last?

 Green poop, in general, could last for a couple of days to a few weeks.
-It differs from woman to woman, and also depends on the causes.
+It differs from woman to woman and might also depend on the causes.

 Should You Worry If Your Poop Has An Unusual Smell?